paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 - No need to fetch translations

 ^
-There is now no need to fetch any translations, and consequently the FetchTranslations Msg, the fetchTranslations function in the Cmd module, the translations entry in the Model, and any trace of the I18Next and Http packages, can now be safely removed
+There is now no need to fetch any translations, and consequently the FetchTranslations Msg, the fetchTranslations function, the translations entry in the Model, and any trace of the I18Next and Http packages, can now be safely removed

 ---
 [.header: text-scale(1.8)]